dlt-hub/dlt/docs/website/docs/general-usage/full-loading.md

 ---
 # Full loading

-Full loading is the act of fully reloading the data of your tables.
+Full loading is the act of fully reloading the data in your tables.
 All existing data will be removed and replaced by whatever the source produced on this run.
 Resources that are not selected while performing a full load will not replace any data in the destination.